 Provide students in non-accounting programs an introduction to the world of financial and managerial accounting.
 The course will emphasize how financial data is used through the organization and how that data is transformed into useful information to support business decisions.
 Not recommended for students in a paraprofessional or transfer accounting programs.
 Not for Accounting majors.
 Recommended: ENGL& 101.

 After completing this class, students should be able to:

-- Analyze cost-volume-profit relationships and how they are used in planning and control.
+- Calculate targeted profit levels and analyze cost-volume-profit relationships and how they are used in planning and control.

 - Prepare and use budgets and analyze variances to evaluate performance.